WildFusion: Learning 3D-Aware Latent Diffusion Models in View Space

-However, the iterative generation is extremely slow because it requires running the full reverse diffusion process for every novel view.
-Further, an explicit 3D representation can only be constructed indirectly from a large collection of generated multi-view images, afterwards.
-Instead, \ourmodel uses a fundamentally different approach and only runs the reverse diffusion process once to generate a (latent) 3D representation from which multi-view images can be rendered directly and geometry can be extracted easily.
-Another concurrent work, VQ3D~\citep{sargent2023vq3d}, also proposes an autoencoder architecture, but uses sequence-like latent variables and trains an autoregressive transformer in the latent space.
-Instead, WildFusion trains a diffusion model on latent feature maps.
-Another difference is that VQ3D applies two discriminators on the generated images, one that distinguishes between reconstruction and training image, and another one that discriminates between reconstruction and novel view.
-WildFusion only applies a single discriminator to supervise the novel views and instead has an additional discriminator on the depth.
-At time of submission neither work had code for experimental comparisons available.
+However, its iterative generation is extremely slow because it requires running the full reverse diffusion process for every novel view.
+Instead, \ourmodel only runs the reverse diffusion process once to generate a (latent) 3D representation.
+Another concurrent work, VQ3D~\citep{sargent2023vq3d}, also proposes an autoencoder architecture, but uses sequence-like latent variables and trains an autoregressive transformer in the latent space whereas we train a diffusion model on latent feature maps.